Squarific/Game-Of-Everything/clients/Send/readme.md

 # Log client

-This client logs all messages and allows you to send messages
+This client allows you to send messages

 ## How to use

 Command line arguments:

-`node main.js SERVER`
+`node send.js SERVER`